ReVanced/revanced-documentation/docs/revanced-resources/questions.md

 # Frequently asked questions

-Please make sure to read them before asking questions that have been asked too many times, thanks.
+Please read them before asking questions that have been asked too many times.

 ## 2 Is ReVanced available on iOS or TV?

 ReVanced is a patcher for Android apps.
 Android is very different from iOS.
 Therefore, ReVanced is not available on iOS.
 The nearest equivalent to ReVanced on iOS is [Theos](https://theos.dev/).
-If your TV runs Android, it may be possible to use ReVanced on it.
+If your TV runs Android, it may be possible to use ReVanced.

 ## 3 How to get ReVanced?